SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 An alternative method for making scales homogenous is by using ...
 Samples were analysed for X as previously reported by Smith et al. (2012)

-## Describing Methods
+## Describing the characteristics of the sample

-> Describing the characteristics of the sample
+↑ Describing Methods

 Eligibility criteria required individuals to have received ...
 A random sample of patients with ... was recruited from ...